-Source: SIP LLP, data as 31 May 2019 unless otherwise indicated.
+Source: SIP LLP, data as 30 September 2020.
+Past performance is no guarantee of future returns.
+The value of investments in the Fund can go down as well as increase and may be affected by changes in rates of exchange.
+You may lose all or a substantial amount of your original investment.
 1. Performance data is represented by the performance of SCBF Class B USD shares, net of investment management fees (0.25% annual management fee) and Fund expenses (Fund expenses, excluding management fees and trading related commissions and expenses, are capped at 0.25% of NAV).
 Share Class B has been closed since 17th November 2017 and will not be accepting any new investors or new inflows from existing investors.
-2. Performance data is represented by the performance of SCBF Class A USD shares, net of investment management fees (0.65% annual management fee) and Fund expenses (Fund expenses, excluding management fees and trading related commissions and expenses, are capped at 0.25% of NAV).
+2. Performance data is represented by the performance of SCBF Class A USD shares, net of investment management fees (0.65% annual management fee) and Fund expenses (as detailed previously).